IRS Certified Mail: Reasons Why You Receive These Letters

 - Electronic delivery: The final component of IRS certified mail is electronic delivery tracking.
 The sender can review the delivery information online or over the phone.

+What does it mean when you get a certified letter from the IRS?
 Certified letters are generally a last resort for the IRS.
 That means that, once someone starts receiving IRS certified mail, the IRS will be expecting a response within a reasonable amount of time.
 Failure to respond could result in serious consequences.

 7 Valid Types of IRS Certified Mail and Notices